-Afterward, we drove through the artist’s drive, it was a bit late in the evening.
-If you are in Death Valley you might as well do it but nothing outstanding about it.
+Afterward, we drove through the artist’s drive, and it was a bit late in the evening.
+If you are in Death Valley, you might as well do it, but nothing outstanding about it.

-Overall, it’s a highly recommended experience for the nature lovers.
+Overall, it’s a highly recommended experience for nature lovers.

-- Do carry a lot of water, sometimes you would be hours away from water and even in the month of December getting a heat stroke is not impossible in Death Valley.
+- Do carry a lot of water, sometimes you would be hours away from water, and even in December, getting a heat stroke is not impossible in Death Valley.